uaineteine/GitPusher/README.md

 A source control productivity booster.
 This program stores your current development branch and remote, both committing and pushing all changes with a single argument input.
 This is ideal for rapid commits and pushing when the development becomes intense.

+* Note this program is in beta, bugs are to be expected until full release.

 ## Getting Started

 Compling yourself: Use Visual Studio and the project file to create either a new project to be modified or add to a solution for use as a DLL.